elastisys/compliantkubernetes/docs/operator-manual/break-glass.md

 ## Kubernetes User Access

-> **_NOTE:_** This is a temporary solution and access should be disabled once the issue with dex is resolved.
+> **_NOTE:_** This is a temporary solution and access should be disabled once the issue with Dex is resolved.

-If dex is broken, you can manually create a `kubeconfig` file for a user.
+If Dex is broken, you can manually create a `kubeconfig` file for a user.
 While there are different ways to create `kubeconfig` files, we will will use the X.509 client certificates with OpenSSL.
 Follow the steps below to create a user `kubeconfig` file.

 1. Create a private key:

     ```sh
     openssl genrsa -out user1.key 2048
     ```

 1. Create a certificate signing request (CSR). `CN` is the username and `O` the group.

     ```sh
     openssl req -new -key user1.key \